-Warning: This post is written by a 60 hours sleep deprived body and mind.
-So read it with caution.!
+Warning: This post was written by a 60-hour sleep deprived body and mind.
+Read with caution!

-In this post, I will highlight some of the biggest challenges and issues for people who work from home.
-Your situation may not be similar to mine, but I’m sure at certain points you can defiantly relate to it.
+In this post I will highlight some of the most significant challenges and issues faced by people who work from home.
+Your situation may be different from mine, but if you work from home I’m sure you can relate to many similarities.

-My nature of work requires to sit in front of the computer for atleast 14 hrs a day.
-Every month I have atleast 4-5 sleepless night when I’m busy working.
-This post is outcome of my another frustrated sleepless night, when my body is tired of working and I couldn’t get any sleep.
+The type of work I do requires me to sit in front of a computer for at least 14 hours a day.
+Every month I have a minimum of four or five sleepless nights when I’m busy working all night.
+In fact, this post is the outcome of another of those sleepless nights when my body and mind are exhausted.

-Now when I think about work which I’m suppose to do every day, it’s scary.
-Writing blog posts, editing guest posts, replying to comments, commenting on other blogs, staying active on social media sites, manage all blogs, look into SEO of my blog network, planning and strategy, Working on client sites, communicating with clients, advertisers, answers to email from other bloggers/readers, 2 hours of daily feed reading, trying out new software, apps, plugins, manage finance, manage my rented house, and tons of stuff.
-To be honest, despite of my sleepless nights, I hardly achieve 60% of my total work.
-Because by the end of the day, my mind and body won’t let me do anything, coz they also need rest.
-I wish if God would have put sleeping as an option.
+When I think about the amount of work I need to accomplish every day, it is quite overwhelming.
+Writing blog posts, editing guest posts, replying to comments, commenting on other blogs, staying active on social media sites, managing all of my blogs, managing the SEO of my blog network, planning and strategizing, working on client sites, communicating with clients, communicating with advertisers, answering email from readers or from other bloggers, two hours of daily feed reading, trying out new software, apps and plugins, managing finances, managing my rental property, and even more.

 2) Social life screwed:

 I’m quite a planner and when it comes to work, I prefer doing it strategically.
-Though when you work from home, independently no matter how much planning you did or focused and passionate you were, with time it will be washed away.
-You will get into the world of boredom and might not feel the same energy after some time.
-It could be a year, 2 or may be 5 in your case.
-I still have like 10 plans which I need to execute and every month is adding another 3-4 to it, but guess what only thing which I don’t have to start and execute them is TIME.
-I have interview offer from some big names like Fosters and couple of magazine, and I couldn’t find time to finish the interview.
+When you work from home independently however, no matter how much planning you do and no matter how focused and passionate you are, in time you can lose that energy and fall into the trenches of boredom.
+I do have about ten plans that I am working to execute, and every month I seem to add another three or four to the list.
+The only thing I am lacking in terms of the execution of these plans is TIME.
+I even have interview offers from some big names like Fosters and a couple of magazines, but I simply cannot find the time to finish the interviews.

 Office vs Home:

-I have set up small office at my place which is good enough for 4-5 people, but at the same time I have been considering moving to my own office.
-That’s a requirement coming from family, people who work with me and none the less society who doesn’t give a damn about you.
-I was talking to one of my friend “Ankit” who was doing the same stuff like me and he moved to his own office last year.
-So I called him to know his experience with his own office and here are some of his in his own words:
+I have set up a small office in my home which is good enough for 4-5 people, but I have been considering moving to my own office.
+I was talking with my friend Ankit who is doing work similar to mine, and he moved to his own office last year.
+So I called him to learn about his experience with his own office, and here are some of his thoughts in his own words:

-“When I moved to office, for the first few 2 months I used to reach office in time, made everything perfect, worked in time and everything was smooth.
+“When I moved to the office, for the first few months I used to reach the office in time, made everything perfect, completed work on time and everything was smooth.
 Probably I enjoyed working from office after 3 years of working from home.
-Though later on, my office reaching time shifted to 2 P.M from 10 A.M.
-And later on it turned out to be 3-4 days I go to office else I work from home.
+Though later on, my office arrival time shifted to 2 P.M from 10 A.M.
+And later on it turned out to be 3-4 days I go to office, else I would work from home.

 Takeaway: There is always a girl behind every successful man!

-Anyways, so even now I’m not sure if I need to move to office or simply buy a plot, build a house and make an office with separate entry in the same premises.
-But, again this will require lots of money and to make lots of money, you need to work more and in order to work more, you need to have time and that’s one thing which I don’t have.
+At this point I remain unsure as to whether I need to move to an office or simply buy a plot, build a house and make an office with a separate entry on the same premises.
+But again, this will require lots of money, and to make lots of money you need to work more, and in order to work more you need to have time, and time is one thing that remains elusive.
+I never have enough of it!